septan4/neumorphisem-portfolio/README.md

 ## Description
-Welcome to personal portfolio website built using React, Chakra UI, and featuring a stunning Neumorphism design.
+A personal portfolio website built using React js, Chakra UI, and featuring a stunning Neumorphism design.
 This portfolio showcases my skills, projects, and experiences as a web developer.
 Explore my work and get in touch to discuss potential collaborations.

 ## Table of Contents
 - [Installation](#installation)